Associate Professor, Visual Communication Design

 Since 1996, she has headed a graphic design firm that works exclusively for museums, cultural organizations, not-for-profits and educational institutions.
 Working for national and international clients, her firm specializes in areas of practice that include branding & marketing, print & collateral, 3-dimensional design, way-faring, web design and user-experience.
 A partial listing of her clients includes: American Red Cross, NY; Cooper-Hewitt Design Museum, NY; Liberty Science Center, NJ; Maxwell Museum of Anthropology, NM; New Mexico Farm & Ranch Heritage Museum, NM; The New York Botanical Garden, NY; The New York Public Library, NY; Philharmonic Orchestra of Yale University, CT; Trinity University Press, TX; Whitney Museum of American Art, NY; The Wildlife Conservation Society (Bronx Zoo), NY.

 Deeply committed to design education, she brings her rich professional experience in the industry to influence, mold and inform the classroom experiences of her students.
-Her teaching focuses on design fundamentals, initiating social dialogue and creative design thinking.
+Her teaching focuses on Social Design, Visualization of Data, and Fundamentals of Design and the aspects she promotes within those courses are critical thinking and innovation, as she views graphic design, not only as a creative problem-solving process but also as service and collaboration.

 Postage stamp design